NPS Calculator

 Q1: Is NPS mandatory?

-A: No, it is voluntary for most citizens but mandatory for certain government employees.
+No, it is voluntary for most citizens.
+However, it is mandatory for central and state government employees joining after specific cutoff dates.

 Q2: Is NPS taxable?